 - “I read this article the other day…”

-Referencing to something you read or heard about can be a good starting point of a discussion on the topic of fantasies.
+Referencing something you read or heard about can be a good starting point for a discussion on the topic of fantasies.
 Bring up the argument that favors what you’re about to share.
 You may want to pace your sharing and check for their attention and willingness to hear you out.

 - “I want to know more about what turns you on…”